ntrifiletti/powerschool/README.md

 ## Introduction
 The Azure Resource Manager (ARM) templates in this repo will deploy single instance or HA clusters of Barracuda CloudGen Firewall F Series virtual machines in an existing VNET.
 The templates are barebone configurations and exclude Azure Load Balancers (ELB/ILB), route tables and the applicable variables.

 These templates are useful when migrating to existing resource groups, vnets and where you intend to reuse existing Azure infrastructure like Load Balancers and Public IP's.

+Additional Azure Templates can be found on the [Barracuda Networks CGF Azure Repo](https://github.com/barracudanetworks/ngf-azure-templates)

 ## Prerequisites
 `Important - The templates are designed to be deployed into Resource Groups and VNET's that already exist!`